DCPROGS/HJCFIT/documentation/source/install/install.rst

 to path when installing CMake.
 Following this open a command prompt.

-To put the relevant Microsoft compilers on Path you should run the relevant bat sript.
+To put the relevant Microsoft compilers on Path you should run the relevant bat script.
 On most systems it should be something like:

 .. code-block:: bash